Lenardgeorge/musical-pancake/content/Jose-Lenard/Jose&Lenard_Panckake.md

 # Breakfast Recipe

-* Put some milk on a cup
+* Put some milk on a cup, we will use it later on
 * Put your coffe to warm
 * Once the coffe